China says no leak at nuclear plant, no change to detection standards | Headlines

 - China

-The ministry said it will continue to closely monitor radioactivity levels at the Unit 1 reactor and would also maintain communications with the International Atomic Energy Agency as well as France's nuclear safety watchdog.
-The Taishan project, completed in 2019, consists of two French-designed reactors, and is located around 200 km (124 miles) from Hong Kong.
+The ministry said it will closely monitor radioactivity levels at the reactor and also maintain communications with the International Atomic Energy Agency as well as France's nuclear safety watchdog.
+Framatome said on Monday it was assessing the situation at the Taishan plant, which it said was operating within the safety parameters according to data available.

+The Taishan project, in Guangdong province, around 200 km (124 miles) from Hong Kong, is a joint venture between the China General Nuclear Power Corporation and France's EDF .
+It was completed in 2019 and consists of two French-designed third-generation reactors.
+China currently has 49 reactor units now in full operation, the third highest in the world behind the United States and France.

+The International Atomic Energy Agency ranks nuclear safety incidents on a scale from one to seven.
+China says its plants have never experienced any event higher than two.
+The Fukushima and Chernobyl disasters both ranked seven.
+China's energy regulator - the National Energy Administration - introduced new quality guidelines for the sector at the end of last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)